garethlamb/animal_classifier_pipeline/README.md

 whenever something moves in front of them.
 They are often used as an inexpensive and non-invasive method of observing animals in the wild.
-This has allowed researchers to generate large databases of animal activity that traditionally take a long time to manually sort through before they can be used in any research project.
+This has allowed researchers to generate large databases of animal activity that typically take a long time to manually sort through before they can be used in a research project.

 This package provides an easy-to-use function that automatically identifies the species of an animal in a picture.
-It has the added feature of cropping the images around the animal and sorting them into folders by species but it also requires that the animals be first detected using [MegaDetector](#megadetector) before the program is run.
+It has the added feature of cropping the images around the animal and sorting them into folders by species but it also requires that the animals first be detected using [MegaDetector](#megadetector) before the program is run.
 The function was originally designed to work for a model that was trained to categorise animals found in Hong Kong, however it should be relatively easy